-- 1. Add a diesel fuel additive to the chassis fuel tank to prevent algae growth. - Completely fill the chassis diesel fuel tank to prevent water condensation and rust in the tank. - Cover the end of the generator exhaust pipe with screen to prevent bug and rodent intrusion.
+- 2. Completely fill the chassis diesel fuel tank to prevent water condensation and rust in the tank. (only with a diesel fueled generator) - 3.
+Cover the end of the generator exhaust pipe with screen to prevent bug and rodent intrusion.